deivid-rodriguez/freeshops/README.md

 ## Contributing

 Do you run a freeshop?
 Do you know an active freeshop?
-Send me the info to deivid.rodriguez@riseup.net and I'll add it to the list.
+Edit the list [directly on Github][editing_files] or send me the info to deivid.rodriguez@riseup.net and I'll add it to the list.

 ## The list